 Light The Night is a two-to three-mile walk in New York city that celebrates and commemorates lives touched by cancer in support of LLS's mission to cure blood cancers.
 Honored Heroes may offer their story to help publicize the event, volunteer at the Walk or write thank you notes to sponsors and participants.

 Man & Woman of the Year is a spirited 10-week campaign in which nominated candidates compete to raise the most money in honor of local pediatric cancer patients and survivors, the Boys & Girls of the Year.
 Young Honored Heroes can be a Boy or Girl of the Year and serve as a source of motivation and inspiration for the candidates.

-Patient Services Department provides educational, emotional, and financial support to patients and families whose lives have been touched by a blood cancer.
-Honored Heroes can become Patient Services Ambassadors, representing LLS and sharing information about the organization with the community.
-Honored Heroes are also invited to share their story with legislatures and local politicians to advocate on behalf of LLS.
+Patient Access Department provides educational, emotional, and financial support to patients and families whose lives have been touched by a blood cancer.
+Honored Heroes are invited to share their story with legislatures and local politicians to advocate on behalf of LLS.

 Pennies for Patients is a community service program in which students collect loose change to raise funds for blood cancer research and patient services.
 Honored Heroes may be featured on a poster or visit schools to share their story.

 Society Ties is a committee of young professionals.
 The group is made up of 25-to 40-year-old professionals from a variety of fields.
 The committee plans fundraising, volunteering and advocacy events.
 Honored Heroes can share their story at events and committee meetings.